Morgana-S/quizzle/TESTING.md

     - Cause: The showNextQuestion function was calling first, causing the question to change and the checkAnswer to check the value of the button after it had changed.
     - Fix: Change onClick to checkAnswer before calling showNextQuestion.
 - The timer appears to "start" at 9 seconds if the secondsLeft variable is set to 10.
     - Cause: This appears to be due to the timer counting '0' seconds as the 10th second.
-As this is not displayed to the user, I have set the starting time for each function activation to 11 seconds.
+    - Workaround: As this is not displayed to the user, I have set the starting time for each function activation to 11 seconds.
+For all intents and purposes, this indicates that the user has 10 seconds left at the start of the question.
 ## Code Validation
 The website consists of one page, which was validated with the W3C HTML Validator and W3C Jigsaw CSS Validator, as shown below:
 ### HTML